 PSV: Interesting Facts

-1. Started by Philips: In 1913, the Philips company made a team for its workers in Eindhoven.
-This team grew up with the city, making it a big part of what Eindhoven is known for.
+- Started by Philips: In 1913, Philips created a team of its workers in Eindhoven.
+This team grew with the city, becoming a big part of what Eindhoven is known for.

 PSV Eindhoven’s long history of success, smart planning, and close ties to its community make it a well-loved and respected soccer team in the Netherlands and beyond.